Principle 1: There are No Innate A Priori Ideas

 We cannot create an idea of a pineapple’s taste without tasting it.

-This is the first principle that I establish in the science of human nature.
+This is my first principle in the science of human nature.

 This question on the sequence of our impressions or ideas is the same as the question whether: